govuk-one-login/mobile-id-check-async/test-resources/docs/dequeueEvents.md

 Events can be tested manually by inspecting the queue; however, it is not feasible to test events for every deployment.

-The Dequeue events functionality provides an automated test solution that can be used to replace the manual test effort and therefore can be run as part of regression suites in deployment pipelines.
+The Dequeue Events functionality provides an automated test solution that can be used to replace the manual test effort and therefore can be run as part of regression suites in deployment pipelines.

 #### The solution

-The Dequeue events functionality provides an API Gateway for use in testing to query and retrieve events that are sent to the TxMA SQS.
+The Dequeue Events functionality provides an API Gateway for use in testing to query and retrieve events that are sent to the TxMA SQS.

 The purpose of the Dequeue functionality is to switch from manual testing to an